istio/istio.io/content/en/docs/examples/microservices-istio/setup-kubernetes-cluster/index.md

     You can use the [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/docs/quickstart) or the [IBM Cloud Kubernetes Service](https://cloud.ibm.com/docs/containers?topic=containers-getting-started).

-1. Connect to your cluster and create an environment variable to store the name of a namespace that you will use when you run the tutorial commands.
+1. Create an environment variable to store the name of a namespace that you will use when you run the tutorial commands.
     You can use any name, for example `tutorial`.